-Hoppenstand, G.: Popular Fiction: An Anthology

-Swirski, P.: From Lowbrow to Nobrow
+Hoppenstand, G Swirski, P.: Fror Compulsory rea n Lowbrow to N 0, 1

-theoretical essays and works of popular fiction uploaded to UPJS SharePoint
+1 2 • oopular fiction up ploaded to UPJS SharePoint

-Course ID: KAaA/ Course

-UKMMb/15

-Course name: British Media

-Continuous assessment: 100 %:

-1, The course work (activity and reports) represents 50 % of your continuous assessment.
-Activity: Each of you is expected to read and analyse the class materials before the lesson, to bring and use them in our seminars, to contribute actively to seminar discussions by presenting information, ideas and comments.
+Course languag English e:

+Notes:

+Course assessm Total number of ent 'assessed studen ts: 148

+А В С D Е FX

+11.49 17.57 20.95 19.59 18.92 11.49

+Provides: Mgr.
+S Silvia Rosivalov á Baučeková, Ph D. ·

+Date of last mod dification: 26.04 .2021

+Approved:
-Report: Each student must give a short report on the material assigned by the teacher.
-You will be given the information about sources and specific tasks in advance.
-You should mainly focus on essential approaches and theories, explaining them to your peers.
-These presentations should not be essays which you read out, but should present new or important information in a manner which your peers will be able to absorb.

-2, Individual /pair project represents 50 % of your continuous assessment.

-You will be assigned a specific task (e.g. analysis of media product, case analysis, etc.) on which you will work on your own /in pairs.
-You will present your project outcomes to the rest of the class.
+Faculty: Faculty of A Course ID: KAaA/ UKMMb/15 Course name: British Media Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cr edits: 3 Recommended seme ster/trimester of the course: 4.
+Course level: I. Prerequisities: bring and use them in information, ideas an Report: Each student be given the informat on essential approach not be essays which y which your peers wil 2, Individual /pair pro You will be assigned you will work on you class. must give a short report on the material assigned by the teacher.
+You will tion about sources and specific tasks in advance.
+You should mainly focus les and theories, explaining them to your peers.
+These presentations should you read out, but should present new or important information in a manner l be able to absorb. bject represents 50 % of your continuous assessment. a specific task (e.g. analysis of media product, case analysis, etc.) on which ir own /in pairs.
+You will present your project outcomes to the rest of the 0% continuous assessment.

-Final assessment: 100% continuous assessment.

-FINAL EVALUATION

-Mark points %

-A 100 - 93

-E71 - 65